The 20 Best Secondary Parkinsonism Doctors Near Me in Baltimore, MD

 Johns Hopkins Outpatient Center

 Dr. Alexander Pantelyat cares for patients with movement disorders such as Parkinson's disease and related syndromes, essential tremor, dystonia, chorea and normal pressure hydrocephalus.
 He also provides botulinum toxin injections for movement disorders and is involved in deep brain stimulation programming and intraoperative neurophysiological monitoring.His research explores atypical parkinsonian disorders, such as dementia with Lewy bodies, progressive supranuclear palsy, corticobasal syndrome/degeneration and multiple system atrophy; cognitive aspects of movement disorders; and music-based rehabilitation of neurodegenerative diseases.Dr.
 Pantelyat earned his medical degree from Temple University School of Medicine in Philadelphia, where he was elected a member of the Alpha Omega Alpha Honor Medical Society and received the Matthew T. Moore Prize in Neurology.
 He completed his residency training in Neurology at the University of Pennsylvania in Philadelphia, and a fellowship in movement disorders at the University of Pennsylvania/Philadelphia VA Medical Center.
 As part of his fellowship, Dr. Pantelyat also completed the Clinical Research Certificate Program at the Center for Clinical Epidemiology and Biostatistics.
 He is a 2013 American Academy of Neurology Palatucci Advocacy Leader and grant recipient.
 Dr. Pantelyat is rated as an Advanced provider by MediFind in the treatment of Secondary Parkinsonism.
-His top areas of expertise are Progressive Supranuclear Palsy, Progressive Supranuclear Palsy Atypical, Supranuclear Ophthalmoplegia, and Corticobasal Degeneration.
+He is also highly rated in 39 other conditions, according to our data.
+His clinical expertise encompasses Progressive Supranuclear Palsy, Progressive Supranuclear Palsy Atypical, Supranuclear Ophthalmoplegia, and Movement Disorders.

 Johns Hopkins Outpatient Center

 Dr. Ankur Butala specializes in the care of persons with complex neuropsychiatric conditions, including persons with advanced Parkinson Disease or other movement or neurodegenerative disorders.
 Upon graduating from a selective Physician-Scientist program at Albany Medical College, he joined the University of Massachusetts in an uncommon residency in both Neurology and Psychiatry.
 Dual-trained neuropsychiatrists such as Dr. Butala have experience with: Parkinson Disease and atypical Parkinsonism, Huntington Disease, Ataxia, Dystonia, early-onset dementia, traumatic brain injury and chronic traumatic encephalopathy, autism spectrum disorders, medication refractory mood and psychotic disorders, epilepsy and functional neurological disorders.
 In residency, he developed an interest in circuit models of brain function and how non-pharmacological approaches such as Neuromodulation and brain stimulation may be used to address treatment-resistant conditions.
 Consequently, he joined Johns Hopkins University School of Medicine as a Clinical and Research Fellow from 2015 to 2018, where he developed a skill set including deep brain stimulation, non-invasive brain stimulation (tDCS), and measurement of eye movements.
 Currently, Dr. Butala's clinical and research interests are in diagnosing and managing persons with advanced Parkinson's Disease, movement disorders, and neuropsychiatric conditions using neuromodulation, cannabinoids, and entheogens.
 He has ongoing multidisciplinary collaborations with colleagues at the Whiting School of Engineering - Center of Speech & Language Processing in using Machine-Learning Models and Artificial Intelligence to improve the detection and diagnosis of Movement and Neuropsychiatric disorders.
 LinkedIn https://www.linkedin.com/in/ankurbutalamd Videos Neurology: Junior Faculty Spotlight.
 Dr. Butala is rated as an Advanced provider by MediFind in the treatment of Secondary Parkinsonism.
-His top areas of expertise are Parkinson's Disease, Corticobasal Degeneration, Movement Disorders, Drug Induced Dyskinesia, and Deep Brain Stimulation.
+He is also highly rated in 42 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Corticobasal Degeneration, Movement Disorders, Drug Induced Dyskinesia, and Deep Brain Stimulation.
+Dr. Butala is board certified in American Board Of Psychiatry And Neurology.

 Johns Hopkins Outpatient Center

 As the director of the Johns Hopkins Movement Disorders Division, Dr. Kelly Mills cares for patients who have movement disorders such as Parkinson’s disease, atypical parkinsonism, dystonia, ataxia, tremor and Huntington’s disease.
 He also evaluates and manages patients needing deep brain stimulation to manage their movement symptoms and provides botulinum toxin treatment for various disorders.
 In his research, Dr. Mills explores the cognitive dysfunction that can occur in movement disorders such as Parkinson’s disease.
 He is particularly interested in describing the role of the basal ganglia in cognition, especially in the context of various diseases that can affect this structure.
 His work focuses on clarifying how certain treatments might impact cognitive and psychiatric problems.
 For instance, Dr. Mills studies how deep brain stimulation, when used to treat movement symptoms, can impact cognitive function such as attention, memory or impulsivity.
 Dr. Mills is a Maryland native and a graduate of the University of Maryland School of Medicine, where he developed an interest in neurology and movement disorders.
 He trained at the University of California, San Francisco, where he completed his neurology residency as well as a clinical and research fellowship in movement disorders, with a particular emphasis on deep brain stimulation to treat Parkinson’s disease, tremor and dystonia.
 Dr. Mills is rated as an Experienced provider by MediFind in the treatment of Secondary Parkinsonism.
-His top areas of expertise are Movement Disorders, Parkinson's Disease, Essential Tremor, and Drug Induced Dyskinesia.
+He is also highly rated in 19 other conditions, according to our data.
+His clinical expertise encompasses Movement Disorders, Parkinson's Disease, Essential Tremor, and Drug Induced Dyskinesia.

 Johns Hopkins Outpatient Center

 Dr. Chua is an assistant professor in the Department of Neurology and Division of Movement Disorders at Johns Hopkins.
 He received his training at the University of Michigan, where he obtained medical and graduate degrees, then completed a residency in neurology and a combined clinical/research fellowship in movement disorders and neurodegeneration.
 Dr. Chua’s primary research interests are in neurodegenerative disease with a special focus on autophagy — an essential housekeeping process in cells that is particularly important for the health of neurons.
 Autophagy may provide a way to break down the buildup of toxic proteins found in neurodegenerative diseases, thereby forming the basis of new treatment strategies for these incurable conditions.
 He has received multiple research grants to support his work, including from the National Institute of Neurological Disorders and Stroke and the American Academy of Neurology (AAN).
 He is the primary author and co-author of multiple peer-reviewed scientific publications and online learning modules as part of the AAN.
 Dr. Chua is a contributing author to The Little Black Book of Neurology by Osama Zaidat, Alan Lerner and J. Douglas Miles, and he has been a peer reviewer for the scientific journals Autophagy, eLife and Neurobiology of Disease.
 He currently serves on the scientific advisory board for the Don't Forget Morgan Foundation, a private organization supporting research and outreach regarding the disease beta-propeller protein-associated neurodegeneration (BPAN).
 For more information about the Chua Lab, please visit https://chualab.jhmi.edu.
 Dr. Chua is rated as an Experienced provider by MediFind in the treatment of Secondary Parkinsonism.
-His top areas of expertise are Primary Lateral Sclerosis, Parkinson's Disease, Movement Disorders, and Camptocormism.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Primary Lateral Sclerosis, Parkinson's Disease, Movement Disorders, and Camptocormism.
+Dr. Chua is board certified in American Board Of Psychiatry And Neurology.

 Johns Hopkins Outpatient Center

 Dr. Argye Hillis is a professor of Neurology, with joint faculty appointments in Physical Medicine and Rehabilitation and in Cognitive Science.
 She is also the Sheikh Khalifa Stroke Institute Professor of Acute Stroke Diagnoses and Management.
 Prior to medical training and neurology residency, Dr. Hillis worked as a speech-language pathologist, and conducted clinical research focusing on understanding and treating aphasia and hemispatial neglect.
 She has brought these areas of experience to impact on her clinical research in neurology, which involves cognitive and neuroimaging studies of aphasia and hemispatial neglect due to acute stroke and focal dementias.
 She has published extensively on these topics in journals and textbooks.
 Dr. Hillis is Associate Editor of Stroke and has served as Associate editor of Brain, Annals of Neurology, Aphasiology, American Journal of Speech-Language Pathology, Neurocase, Cognitive Neuropsychology, and Language and Cognitive Processes and served as co-Editor and Chief of Behavioral Neurology.
 Dr. Hillis serves as the Executive Vice Chair of the Department of Neurology and the Director of the Cerebrovascular Division of Neurology at Johns Hopkins.
 Dr. Hillis is rated as an Experienced provider by MediFind in the treatment of Secondary Parkinsonism.
-Her top areas of expertise are Primary Progressive Aphasia, Stroke, Frontotemporal Dementia, Thrombectomy, and Gastrostomy.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Primary Progressive Aphasia, Stroke, Frontotemporal Dementia, Thrombectomy, and Gastrostomy.
+Dr. Hillis is board certified in American Board Of Psychiatry And Neurology.

-Joseph Savitt is a Neurologist in Baltimore, Maryland.
-Dr. Savitt is rated as a Distinguished provider by MediFind in the treatment of Secondary Parkinsonism.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Supranuclear Ophthalmoplegia, Supranuclear Ocular Palsy, and Gastrostomy.
-Dr. Savitt is currently accepting new patients.
+Stephen Reich is a Neurologist practicing medicine in Baltimore, Maryland.
+Dr. Reich is rated as an Advanced provider by MediFind in the treatment of Secondary Parkinsonism.
+He is also highly rated in 30 other conditions, according to our data.
+His clinical expertise encompasses Movement Disorders, Parkinson's Disease, Supranuclear Ophthalmoplegia, Deep Brain Stimulation, and Gastrostomy.

 Johns Hopkins Community Physicians - Remington, Baltimore

 David Eisenberg, M.D., practices internal medicine at Johns Hopkins Community Physicians Remington.
 He received his medical degree from Chicago Medical School, and also completed his residency in internal medicine at Hahneman University Hospital.
 Dr. Eisenberg is rated as an Experienced provider by MediFind in the treatment of Secondary Parkinsonism.
-His top areas of expertise are Glucocorticoid-Remediable Aldosteronism, Familial Hypertension, Hypertension, and Maturity Onset Diabetes of the Young.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Glucocorticoid-Remediable Aldosteronism, Hypertension, Familial Hypertension, and Maturity Onset Diabetes of the Young.
+Dr. Eisenberg is board certified in American Board Of Internal Medicine.

-Friedrich Von Coelln is a Neurologist in Baltimore, Maryland.
-Dr. Von Coelln is rated as an Advanced provider by MediFind in the treatment of Secondary Parkinsonism.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Essential Tremor, Lewy Body Dementia (LBD), and Gastrostomy.
-Dr. Von Coelln is currently accepting new patients.
+Howard Weiss is a Neurologist practicing medicine in Baltimore, Maryland.
+Dr. Weiss is rated as a Distinguished provider by MediFind in the treatment of Secondary Parkinsonism.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Movement Disorders, Parkinson's Disease, Lewy Body Dementia (LBD), and Secondary Parkinsonism.

 Neurology Consultants - Elkridge

 Dr. Stephen Grill is currently an Assistant Professor at Johns Hopkins University (JHU) in Baltimore and Chair of the Medical Advisory Board of the Parkinson Foundation of the National Capital Area (PFNCA).
 Dr. Grill received a Ph.D. in Neuroscience and an M.D. from Northwestern University.
 He then completed a neurology residency at Washington University and a fellowship in movement disorders at the National Institutes of Health.
 He was the founder of Parkinson’s & Movement Disorders Center of Maryland which is now Neurology Consultants – Parkinson’s & Movement Disorders Center of Maryland, a member of Johns Hopkins Regional Physicians.
 His research interests include how sensory information is used in the control of movement and how improper use of sensory information may lead to motor impairment.
 He treats persons with advanced Parkinson’s disease employing advanced technologies, such as Deep Brain Stimulation.
 Dr. Grill is rated as an Experienced provider by MediFind in the treatment of Secondary Parkinsonism.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Drug Induced Dyskinesia, and Restless Legs Syndrome.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Movement Disorders, Drug Induced Dyskinesia, and Restless Legs Syndrome.
+Dr. Grill is board certified in American Board Of Psychiatry And Neurology.

-Mark Fehr is a Neurologist in Baltimore, Maryland.
+Mark Fehr is a Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Fehr is rated as an Experienced provider by MediFind in the treatment of Secondary Parkinsonism.
-His top areas of expertise are Memory Loss, Seizures, Partial Familial Epilepsy, and Generalized Tonic-Clonic Seizure.
-Dr. Fehr is currently accepting new patients.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Memory Loss, Seizures, Partial Familial Epilepsy, and Generalized Tonic-Clonic Seizure.